what exactly is a budget

 You are worth the effort.
 Say that with me… I am worth the effort.
 Louder… I am worth the effort!

-Plus, having a budget will get you a seat at the cool kid’s table.
+Plus, having a budget/spending plan will get you a seat at the cool kid’s table.
 (Okay, I made that one up.)

 I’ll leave you with this:

-Your budget is a living document.
+Your budget/spending plan is a living document.
 If one method isn't working for you, try the next one.
-And so on and so forth until you find the right fit for you.
-I used a spreadsheet for over ten years.
-Now I use YNAB* because I love having an app do the thinking for me.
+And so on until you find the right fit.
 Whatever you choose, remember you can always adjust.
+You aren't picking a system for life.

 Here's to you!